NgTuanHung051103/docs/thanhlm/UC_G02_Read_Game_List.md

 5. **The system displays a games table specifically filtered for the selected learning path with columns:**
    - Sequence Order (position in learning path)
    - Game Name (with link to edit game)
-   - Game Type (Puzzle, Memory, Quiz, Matching)
+   - Game Type (Puzzle, Memory, Quiz, Matching
-   - Prerequisite Reading (which reading this game follows)
    - Status (Active/Inactive)
    - Actions (Edit Game, Remove from Path)
 6. **The Admin can search for games within this learning path using the search box:**
    - Search by game name
-   - Search by prerequisite reading name
 7. **The system updates the table to display only games matching the search criteria within the current learning path.**
 8. **The Admin can filter games within the learning path by:**
    - Game Status (Active/Inactive) using dropdown
    - Game Type (Puzzle/Memory/Quiz/Matching) using dropdown
-   - Prerequisite Reading using dropdown (readings within this path)
 9. **The system applies the selected filters and updates the table accordingly.**
 10. **The Admin can sort games by clicking column headers:**
     - Sort by Sequence Order (ascending/descending)
     - Sort by Game Name (ascending/descending)
     - Sort by Game Type (ascending/descending)
     - Sort by Status (ascending/descending)
-    - Sort by Created Date (ascending/descending)
 11. **The system applies the sort order and refreshes the table.**
 12. **The Admin can navigate through pages if there are many games using pagination controls.**
 13. **The system displays the paginated results while maintaining the learning path context.**